 Read the full interview in the Financial Times

-Oscar Murillo: Violent Amnesia opens at Kettle’s Yard in Cambridge on April 9, 2019.
+Oscar Murillo: Violent Amnesia is on view at Kettle’s Yard in Cambridge through June 23, 2019.